The Jade Peony: Jung-Sum, Second Brother

 Jung-Sum, the second son, narrates the second section of the novel.
 Adopted into the Chen family after his birth parents died, he is hesitant to accept his new family after enduring neglect and abuse at the hands of his biological parents.
 However, he finds a sense of belonging with his new family as they welcome him with kind yet subtle gestures.
-Jung-Sum constantly seeks approval by attempting to prove himself to his family as well as his peers.
+Jung-Sum constantly seeks approval by attempting to prove himself to his family and his peers.
 Furthermore, he struggles with his sexuality and feelings for Frank, an older boy who has lost his parents, in a way that is somewhat similar to Jung-Sum's situation.
-He and Jung-Sum bond as Frank mentors him through boxing.
+He and Jung-Sum bond as he mentors Jung-Sum in boxing.

 Sek-Lung, Third Brother

-Sek-Lung, or Sekky the third son, is the youngest child of the Chen family and the second child born to Father and Stepmother.
+Sek-Lung, or Sekky, the third son, is the youngest child of the Chen family and the second child born to Father and Stepmother.
 Because he tended to be sickly, he becomes close to Poh-Poh, who spends most of her time taking care of him.
-He was having a wonderful life with Poh-Poh.
+Poh-Poh, being the only one who accompanies him, forms a close bond with Sekky.
 When she passes away, he becomes obsessed with the war games that have emerged with the impending Second World War and finds his world increasingly confusing when his babysitter, Meiying, begins an illicit relationship with a Japanese boy.